wearebraid/vueformulate.com/docs/guide/plugins/README.md

 :::tip Please share!
-Vue Formulate is brand new, so if you publish a custom input plugin on npm or github and want to share it, submit a [pull request](https://github.com/wearebraid/vueformulate.com/blob/master/docs/guide/plugins.md) or [file an issue](https://github.com/wearebraid/vueformulate.com/issues/new) on the documentation repository and we'll list it on this page.
+Vue Formulate is brand new, so if you publish a custom input plugin on npm or GitHub and want to share it, submit a [pull request](https://github.com/wearebraid/vueformulate.com/blob/master/docs/guide/plugins.md) or [file an issue](https://github.com/wearebraid/vueformulate.com/issues/new) on the documentation repository and we'll list it on this page.
 :::